 The Russian bartirone, Dmitri [Dmitrij, Dmitry] Aleksandrovich Hvorostovsky (Russian: Дмитрий Александрович Хворостовский), studied at the Krasnoyarsk School of Arts under Yekatherina Yofel and made his debut at Krasnoyarsk Opera House, in the role of Marullo in Rigoletto.
 He went on to win First Prize at both the Russian Glinka Competition in 1987 and the Toulouse Singing Competition in 1988.
 He came to international prominence in 1989 when he won the prestigious BBC Cardiff Singer of the World competition, beating local favorite Bryn Terfel in the final round.
 His performance included George Frideric Handel's "Ombra mai fu" and "Per me giunto...O Carlo ascolta" from Verdi's Don Carlo.

 From the start, audiences were bowled over by Dmitri Hvorostovsky’s cultivated voice, innate sense of musical line and natural legato.
 His international concert recitals began immediately (London debut, 1989; New York 1990).
 His operatic debut in the West was at the Nice Opera in The Queen of Spades (1989).
 In Italy he debuted at La Fenice as Eugene Onegin, a success that sealed his reputation, and made his American operatic debut with the Lyric Opera of Chicago (1993) in La Traviata.
-He has since sung at virtually every major opera house, including the Metropolitan Opera in New York (debut 1995), the Royal Opera House at Covent Garden, the Berlin State Opera, Teatro La Scala in Milan and the Wiener Staatsoper.
-His career includes regular engagements at the other world’s major opera houses and appearances at renowned international festivals, including the Paris Opera, the Bavarian State Opera, the Salzburg Festival, etc.
+He since sang at virtually every major opera house, including the Metropolitan Opera in New York (debut 1995), Royal Opera House at Covent Garden, Berlin State Opera, Teatro La Scala in Milan and Wiener Staatsoper.
+His career included regular engagements at the other world’s major opera houses and appearances at renowned international festivals, including the Paris Opera, the Bavarian State Opera, the Salzburg Festival, etc.